Sticky Header Setup

 Sticky Header Animation – Illustrated as D. Turn on to allow the sticky header to animate to a smaller height when activated.
 Note: Only visible when header layout #1, #2, #3 or #6 is enabled.

-Sticky Header Display For Headers 4-5 – Illustrated as E. Control what displays on the sticky header when using header layouts #4 or #5.
+Sticky Header Display For Headers 4-5 – Illustrated as E. Controls what displays on the sticky header when using header layouts #4 or #5.
 Note: Only visible when header layout #4 or #5 is enabled.

 Sticky Header Background Color – Illustrated as F. Choose a background color for the sticky header.